osrf/gazebo_tutorials/install_on_windows/tutorial_9-0.md

         nmake
         nmake install

-    You should now have an installation of Ignition Trasport in gz-ws/ign-transport/build/install/Release
+    You should now have an installation of Ignition Transport in gz-ws/ign-transport/build/install/Release

 1. In the same Windows shell, configure and build Sdformat